Texas youth prison workers arrested amid abuse investigation

 A spate of new allegations is again raising fears.
 Among those arrested Thursday was Morsello Hooker, a 31-year-old corrections officer at a rural West Texas lockup.
 He's accused in court documents of picking up a 15-year-old who was lying on his back and slamming him on the ground.

 The teenager said he was slammed down on his head and another correctional officer told investigators he saw Hooker use "a lot of force," according to court records.
-Hooker was being held at Brown County Jail on $5,000 bond.
+Hooker was released Thursday from Brown County Jail on $5,000 bond.
 It was not immediately clear if he had an attorney and a phone number listed to him was disconnected.

 His arrest comes more than a month after Texas Gov. Greg Abbott ordered the Texas Rangers, the state's top criminal investigators, to delve into the state juvenile system that holds about 1,400 youth offenders in five lockups across the state.

-Note: This story has been corrected to show that the last name of one of the defendants is Goodman, not Goldman.